Designing with Shock Management for Avionics PCBs

 - Navigating supply chain disruptions in avionics design is easy when your design software helps you find in-stock, in-production components for your PCB.

-- Once you’ve narrowed it down to the best components for your avionics systems, Altium Designer gives you supply chain tools to import CAD models and sourcing data for your PCB.
+- Once you’ve narrowed it down to the best components for your avionics design systems, Altium Designer gives you supply chain tools to import CAD models and source data for your PCB.

 - Once you’ve found the best components for your avionics design, use the ActiveBOM feature to instantly generate a complete and accurate bill of materials for your project.

 Once you’ve identified reliable components for your circuit board layout, you can grab CAD data and import sourcing information into your BOM with the supply chain visibility tools in Altium Designer.

 With the rules-driven printed circuit design features in Altium Designer, your important reliability and shock management for avionics design and electronics components requirements can be encoded as design rules.
 As you create your PCB, your layout will be automatically checked against these standards and flagged for any required changes.
-The rules-driven design engine in Altium Designer gives you everything needed to design complete avionics systems from concept to finished product.
+The rules-driven design engine in Altium Designer gives you everything needed to design complete avionics design systems from concept to finished product.

 Once you’ve finished your circuit board layout and verified it against avionics reliability standards, deliverable generation is quick and easy.
 To help you make the transition to production, Altium Designer includes a complete set of manufacturing preparation tools that automate PCB fabrication and assembly file generation in standard formats.
 You can take advantage of the following high-volume manufacturing features in Altium Designer: